What is Autism?

-- loss of language or social skills
+- Loss of language or social skills

-- poor eye contact
+- Poor eye contact.

 - no smiling or social responsiveness.

-- absence or impairment of imaginative and social play
+- Impairment of imaginative and social play

 Twin and family studies strongly suggest that some people have a genetic predisposition to autism.
 Identical twin studies show that if one twin is affected, there is up to a 90 percent chance the other twin will be affected.
 There are a number of studies in progress to determine the specific genetic factors associated with the development of ASD.
 In families with one child with ASD, the risk of having a second child with the disorder is approximately 5 percent, or one in 20.
 This is greater than the risk for the general population.
 Researchers are looking for clues about which genes contribute to this increased susceptibility.
 In some cases, parents and other relatives of a child with ASD show mild impairments in social and communicative skills or engage in repetitive behaviors.